Scandit/BarcodeScannerPlugin/docs/active-symbols-counts.md

-Changing the Length of the Barcodes to Decode {#cordova-active-symbols-counts}
+Change the Length of the Barcodes to Decode {#cordova-active-symbols-counts}
 =========================================================================

 By default the Scandit Barcode Scanner scans barcodes with a fixed symbol count range.